 My advice to any new or aspiring photographer is to practice, practice, practice and work on developing your own unique style & look.
 Copies of other people’s work will look just like what they are – copies.
 So just because someone you put a baby in a hat, it does not make it a good picture, a lot of other things need to come together to make it a beautiful image.

-6) So can you tell me anything?
+6) So can you tell me anything at all?

-Apart from the advice above, I do offer a more business orientated One-2-One Service, this is charged at £1500+ vat per day.
+Apart from the above, I do offer a more business orientated One-2-One Service, this is charged at £1500+ vat per day.
 It involves examining your business model and making practical changes to make your business more successful.

 LASTLY , AND SADLY THIS IS A WARNING – I HAVE NOTICED A HUGE INCREASE IN THE “COPY & PASTE” CULTURE.
 IF YOU ARE A PHOTOGRAPHER AND YOU PARTICULARLY LIKE A PARAGRAPH I MIGHT HAVE WRITTEN AND YOU THINK ITS OK TO STEAL THAT TEXT AND POP IT ON YOUR WEBSITE, PLEASE THINK AGAIN.
 I CHECK ALL MY WEBSITES WITH COPYSCAPE ON A REGULAR BASIS AND WILL NOT TOLERATE ANYONE DOING THIS.
 IT IS COMMON THEFT AND AGAINST THE LAW.
 SO – PLEASE JUST DON’T DO IT.
 THANKS!